About Aubrey Hooley

 There was a time in my own journey where I would never have thought I could bend and flex in those scary yoga classes where people stared at each other, or summit a mountain where I might be carried down after disaster.

-These days I know facing those fears or experimenting with ideas can be amazing and lovely while also healing and growing you as a person.
+These days I know facing those fears and trying out or experimenting with ideas can be amazing and lovely while healing and growing you as a person.

-Other ways I practice self-care and mindfulness are sinking my fantasies into a juicy novel, challenging myself biking long distances, or meandering along smelling the summer air and watching a sunset unfold.
+Other ways I practice self-care and being mindful of me are sinking my fantasies into a juicy novel, challenging myself biking long distances, or meandering along smelling the summer air watching a sunset unfold.

 Socializing is important and can be difficult when you are struggling to connect to people and feel a deep sense of loneliness or disconnect.
 I really understand and have been in that hard place.
-These days I reach out to any and all who are willing to listen, connect with like minded people and am open to the patience it takes to foster friendships and relationships.
+These days I reach out to any and all who are willing to hear, seem to think like I do, and am open to the patience it takes to foster friendships and relationships.
 It can be a process to find your tribe.
-The biggest act of my self-care and coping in an exciting,amazing way is to travel.
-This could be to the new local diner or to India.
-I believe strongly in people taking in other cultures, experiencing freedom in working through situations where you “get to the other side,” and embracing yourself with grace through these situations.
+The biggest are of my self-care and coping in an exciting amazing way is to travel.
+This could be to the local new diner or to India.
+I believe strongly in people taking in other cultures, experiencing freedom in working through travelling situations where you “get to the other side,” and embracing yourself with grace through these situations.